 - 2 Offshore wind farms

-- 3rd party reviews (design, fabrication, and installation) are required for all offshore mining installations and
+- Ministry of Infrastructure and the Environment for environmental Third party reviews (design, fabrication, and installation) are required for all offshore mining installations and pipelines.

-- Review by workforce: governed by Works Council legislation, social security regulations, working times
+- Review by workforce: governed by Works Council legislation, social security regulations and working times law.

 |Environmental Regulation Responsibilities: